MaterializeInc/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 ### Service Discovery

 `clusterd` will need to know the address of the `environmentd` process in order to connect to the PubSub server.
-Locally, this will be done through a standard `127.0.0.1:6879` port and passed in to `clusterd` via command line argument.
+When running with the process orchestrator, all processes will exist on the same machine so discovery can be done through a simple `127.0.0.1:6879` lookup.

 In Kubernetes, we will create a new headless `Service` in the `environment-controller` that routes to the pubsub port (likely 6879) of the current generation of `envd`: